Brina Tenebrix

 Eye Color: Hazel-gold

-Hair Color: Black, thick, often in a short braid or cropped
+Hair Color: Black, thick; usually kept in a short braid or cropped for efficiency

 Skin Color: Fair